 Make sure you contact your insurance company as well since your homeowner’s policy will cover most of the cost of the repairs.
 Homeowner’s insurance does not cover flooding.
 You will have to purchase a separate flood insurance policy to make sure you’re covered if you’re in an area that is prone to flooding or is at high risk of flooding.

 In addition to preparing your home for a natural disaster, you should also prepare your family for a natural disaster by creating a family plan of action for emergency situations.
 A safe area to gather needs to be designated so that everyone knows where to go.
 If you have children, make sure they know who they should go to (law enforcement, emergency personnel, other family members, etc.) if you should get separated from them during a natural disaster.

 To talk about a whole-house Milpitas, CA window replacement in preparing your home for a natural disaster, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.